joaoalbertocsjunior/react-s/README.md

 ## Why _this should remain evergreen_

-This project envisions a future where data-bound and ready-to-consume components can be fetched directly from apis or be sent and consumed over url params or body requests using a more interchangeable structure.
+This project envisions a future where data-bound and ready-to-consume components can be fetched directly from apis or be sent and consumed via url params or body requests using a more interchangeable structure.

 ## This _is not_ a